Map Extent

 Updated by PolicyMap

-The Map Extent feature allows users see how data layers ranges are represented locally.
-The default cut points for ranges are for the national range, so the map extent changes the data range for just the area they are viewing within the window.
+The Map Extent feature allows users to see how data layer ranges are represented locally.
+The default cut points for ranges are for the national range, while map extent changes the data ranges based on just the area a user is viewing within their window.

-To start, users must have a data layer with a range of values loaded, so no yes/no layer (eligibility) or categorial data layers.
-Select the Map Extent button in the legend and by default the range of will adjust based on the range available in the current map window (the extent).
+To start, users must have a numeric data layer with a range of values loaded.
+Map Extent is not available for yes/no layers or categorial data layers.
+Select the Map Extent button in the legend, and the ranges will automatically recalculate based on the data for only the geographies that are showing in the current map window (the extent).
 This will adjust your color ranges and values they represent in the legend.

 animation of map extent

-For example, median home sales prices for the San Jose area all fall within the $412,000 or greater range (from the national average which starts at $10,000 to $8,750,000) due to the high cost of housing in the Bay Area.
-If we select the Map Extent, the ranges adjust to show that based the extent the new ranges start at $708,000 and maxes at $6,401,500.
+For example, median home sale prices for the San Jose area all fall within the $412,000 or greater range when US Data is selected, due to the very high cost of housing in the Bay Area.
+If we select the Map Extent, the ranges adjust to show that the zip codes within this area have a minimum home sale value of $708,000 and a maximum of $6,401,500.
 The new color ranges show that houses in San Jose are $1,200,000 or less while houses in Cupertino and Palo Alto are over $2,499,501.

 animation of map extent of home sales